getify/You-Dont-Know-JS/scope-closures/ch7.md

 Behavior wise, this program is pretty similar to the previous one, with the same kind of closure.
 But by isolating the creation of `makeRequest(..)` in a separate utility (`defineHandler(..)`), we make that definition more reusable across the program.
 We also explicitly limit the closure scope to only the two variables needed.

-So what does closure do for our programs?
+Let's summarize what closure does for our programs:

 * Closure can improve efficiency by allowing a function instance to remember previously determined information instead of having to compute it each time.